-

 Is alternative dispute resolution mandatory?

 The IRDAI had issued a circular dated 27 October 2023 (“Circular”) directing all insurance policies issued under the commercial lines of business to have a mandatory arbitration clause, stipulating that “the parties to the contract may mutually agree and enter into a separate Arbitration Agreement to settle any and all disputes in relation to this policy”.
 In the event that parties mutually agree on an arbitration agreement, the arbitration proceedings will be conducted as per the provisions of the Arbitration and Conciliation Act 1996 (“Arbitration Act”).
-The Circular has further deleted arbitration clauses from all polices under the retail lines of business, prospectively.
+The Circular has further deleted arbitration clauses from all policies under the retail lines of business, prospectively.
 For existing retail policies, the existing arbitration clause shall remain valid till the term of the policy expires, unless an insured specifically requests the insurer to replace it with the clause as mandated by the IRDAI.
 This also applies to all existing policies issued under the commercial lines of business.

 The Arbitration Act provides that a judicial authority shall refer parties to arbitration where there is an arbitration agreement in a contract.
-However, in M/s Emaar MGF Land Ltd v Aftab Singh, 2018 SCC OnLine SC 2945, the Supreme Court of India held that the mere presence of an arbitration agreement does not deprive consumers of remedies under the CPA, if they choose to pursue them.
+However, in M/s Emaar MGF Land Ltd v Aftab Singh 2018 SCC OnLine SC 2945, the Supreme Court of India held that the mere presence of an arbitration agreement does not deprive consumers of remedies under the CPA, if they choose to pursue them.

 -